Skin Issues, Just One Sign of a GLA Deficiency

 - Hormone Management – If you experience PMS or menopausal symptoms, you may benefit from GLA because it has been found to support hormonal balance.

-If you’re looking for support with any of the above symptoms, we’d suggest giving GLA a try, plus it’s 15% off during January.
+If you’re looking for support with any of the above symptoms, we’d suggest giving GLA a try.
 Our nutritionists recommend clients start with two softgels a day, while others find they need to use up to six.
 For more support with your health, schedule a phone or in-person nutrition consultation with one of our nutritionists and dieticians.